davidlougheed/snipe/README.md

 > **S**electing **N**ovel **I**nformative **P**rimer-sets for **ᴇ**-DNA

-A web tool for optimally choosing eDNA primer pairs to identify a set of taxa.
+A web tool for optimally choosing eDNA primer pairs to identify a set of taxa. <br />
-Copyright &copy; 2023 David Lougheed
+Copyright &copy; 2023 David Lougheed ([david.lougheed@gmail.com](mailto:david.lougheed@gmail.com))

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by